bitcriminals/JadeCTF-Writeups/crypto/README.md

 	print("failed")
 ```

 the script above recovers the state using z3!
 To get the plaintext back, reinstantiate a new LFSR and manually set the registers to these recovered states.
-The bitstream produces in the output should xor with the ciphertext to give the flag!
+The bitstream produced in the output should xor with the ciphertext to give the flag!

 > The prompt stated that the flag was not in the beginning of the encrypted string